slok/go-helm-template/README.md

 ## Tradeoffs

-The most powerful feature of Helm is the template system.
-This library doesn't support dependencies, hooks... just plain charts.
+This library doesn't support anything apart from simple `helm template`. dependencies, hooks... and similar _fancy_ features, are not supported.

 ## Why

-This gives the ability to Go applications to use the most powerful feature of helm, without the need to have to install and executing a process.
-This improves the portability and speed.
+[Helm]'s most powerful feature is its template system, lots of users only use [Helm] for this.

-Apart from this, we gain the ability to embed charts in binaries.
+Having a library for this use, that doesn't depend on helm dependency on the system, nor executing an external command improves the portability and performance of applications.

 ## Use cases